gilts/wsee/README.md

 # wsee
 A CDN Domain Fronting Tool or Websocket Discovery.
-This tool provides multiple technique to ensure target endpoint can fall under specific protocol, indicated via `101` statuses.
-Can be used for **Bug  Hunters** to find any delicate domain related to `CDN`, `Websocket` and `HTTP/2`.
+This tool provides multiple technique to ensure target endpoint can fall under specific `protocol` or `frontable`, indicated via `101` or `200` statuses.
+Can be used for **Bug  Hunters** to find any delicate domain related to `CDN`, `Websocket`, `HTTP/2` and `domain-fronting`.
 Should work on any CDN but only featured `Cloudflare` and `Cloudfront` as in-built ready to use.

 ## Features
 - `wsee: to go` an Easy to use, scans whenever needed with Clean interactive Python script.
 Usable across any device that supports for `python`.
 PS: Even work on `Termux` and `WSL`.